SiMa-ai/models/README.md

 ```

 At this point, the Palette CLI container is successfully installed.
-The container can now be started using `start.sh` command and you should then be inside the Palette CLI container as shown below.
+The container can now be started anytime using `start.sh` command and then all CLI commands can be run from inside the Palette CLI container as shown below.

 ```